• 10 hours

 Many development teams may have one or multiple members responsible for quality assurancewhose job is to check or test that a product version has met specified requirements before being released to the public.
 They might be called a tester, QA engineer, or QA, and they test for defects (bugs) before any releases.
 While many companies have quality or testing as separate teams, quality and the accountability for creating it are internal attributes of effective teams.
 Having a separate team test the work from the one that created it can lead to delays, conflict, and an overall lack of focus on high-quality work.
 At worst, it could lead to finger-pointing, increased risk for the company, and unhappy customers.

-As a product manager, if there is a release, you test.
+As a product manager, if there is a release, you need to test.
 It's part of your job!
 Others will also test, but it's your reputation on the line, and often you know the requirements better than anyone else.
 Don't think otherwise.

 It's best to write tests before work starts on features.
 Then, test on completion to be satisfied that the team has delivered what the customer wants.